joerischasfoort/money-macro/_posts/2020-3-16-covid-19-euro-crisis.md

 Also, please consider sharing this blog using the buttons below or dropping a comment.
 I am keen to discuss with you further about how the Eurozone will be affected by Covid-19.

 *Written by Joeri Schasfoort*

-### Further reading
-If this topic has peaked your interest and you would like to know more about it.
-I've suggested some of my favourite books below:

-* Europe's Orphan: The Future of the Euro and the Politics of Debt by Martin Sandbu, *great alternative view on what really caused the Euro crisis*, [Amazon link](https://amzn.to/39XiSZa)
-* The Euro: How a Common Currency Threatens the Future of Europe by Joseph Stiglitz, *account of the euro crisis by one of the top economists of our time* , [Amazon link](https://amzn.to/2IPXfOG)
-* Adults in the Room: My Battle with the European and American Deep Establishment by Yanis Varoufakis, *political account by the Greek finance minister during the crisis* [Amazon link](https://amzn.to/2U9aMGb)
-* The European Economy since 1945: Coordinated Capitalism and Beyond by Barry Eichengreen, *in this book one of my favourite economists provides a good introduction to the European economy*, [Amazon link](https://amzn.to/33mSqG2)

-*Note that moneymacro.rocks is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees when linking to Amazon.com and affiliated sites*